Skip to main content

 If you already have an on-premises Active Directory implementation, you don’t have to recreate all of your users and groups in Azure Active Directory.
 Instead, you can synchronize your accounts between the two systems using Azure AD Connect.

-• Allows you to use single sign-on (SSO), meaning users only need to log in once to access both their on-premises environment and their Azure environment
+Azure AD Connect also allows single sign-on (SSO), which means users only need to log in once to access both their on-premises environment and their Azure environment.
+You can also use SSO to access Microsoft 365.

 Azure AD Tenant